maashon/Stereo-reconstruction/README.md

 # Stereo-reconstruction
 # Parsa Pourzargham Neptun ID: LUM2CE

-In this project, the 3d reconstruction of a scene is implemented using Naive Image patch approach, as well as the dynamic programming approach in the performance.xlsx file, the performance of the models over the dataset with different parameters is prwesented
+In this project, the 3d reconstruction of a scene is implemented using Naive Image patch approach, as well as the dynamic programming approach in the performance.xlsx file, the performance of the models over the dataset with different parameters is presented

 The dataset used in the project is the middlebury dataset(2005-2006) from https://vision.middlebury.edu/stereo/data/